 It was certainly true for me and my plans to run the 2020 London Marathon.

-As you may have seen previously on the RedTree PR blog, I had set myself the goal of running the 2020 London Marathon to raise money for Mencap.
+As you may have seen previously on our article about how RedTree PR took part in London marathon.
+I had set myself the goal of running the 2020 London Marathon to raise money for Mencap.
 In order to secure my charity place, I had to raise £2,000.

 As part of my fundraising efforts, I had decided to complete three ‘warm up’ events.
 In 2019, I completed the Manchester Half Marathon and the Keyworth Turkey Trot.
 I had also planned to complete the Ashby 20 (a twenty mile run around Ashby de-la-Zouch) in March 2020…but then Covid happened.

 Just prior to the first national lockdown, I received the news that the Ashby 20 had been cancelled.
 However, as I had pledged to run 20 miles as part of my fundraising plan, I still headed out and completed 20 miles…just by myself around Nottingham.

 Here’s me looking knackered at the end of it!

 Over the spring, amidst the turmoil of the first national lockdown, everyone who had signed up to take part in the 2020 London Marathon received the news that the event had been moved to October, and then that it would take place ‘virtually’.

 When I have told people this, many assumed that this meant it would take place online somehow and that it didn’t actually involve running 26.2 miles!

 Well it did.

 Everyone who wanted to take part would have to complete 26.2 miles over a 24 hour period.
 Runners were able to download an app which would track their distance and time and everyone who successfully completed it would receive a medal and a T-shirt.
 We would then also be able to run the ‘proper’ London Marathon in either 2021, 2022 or 2023.